 Glossing detanglers.
 This product uses polymers like silicone to make your hair feel smooth and keep it from sticking together and forming knots.

 Oils and lubricants.
 As you might imagine, these products make your hair more slippery, which will make it harder for tangles to form.
 One drawback is that your hair will appear greasy or unwashed if used excessively.

 Reconstructor.
 Using proteins and amino acids, these products can help repair damaged hair by bonding to the protein in the hair strand.

 Surfactants.
 These are the ingredient in soaps that reduce the surface tension of water.
 In conditioners, they spread over the entire surface of the hair strand, offering a layer of protection.

 Moisturizer.
 Moisturizers attach to the hair strand and add moisture back into dry or damaged hair.

 It’s Knot the Same for Everyone

-If you have very thin hair, it is possible that you have tried all of the available conditioners and methods for preventing knots and tangles without success.
+If you have very thin hair or incredibly thick hair, it is possible that you have tried all of the available conditioners and methods for preventing knots and tangles without success.
 It wouldn’t hurt to ask your hair care professional if they can recommend a product.
 They might have a miracle cure or some styling options that will help to minimize the problem.

-If you are of recent African descent (we are all of African descent, if you go back far enough), it is likely that you have very dense, curly hair.
-There are products specific to your hair type available, not to mention a whole range of methods for dealing with what I imagine is quite trying hair.
+If you are of African descent, it is likely that you have very dense, coarse, and curly hair.
+There are all kinds of products geared exclusively to your hair type available, not to mention a whole range of methods for combating the specific troubles and frustrations you might encounter with your hair type.